 While you will experience superior personalized service, a serene environment, gourmet organic meals and high-class adventure (or relaxation,) this isn’t the Ritz-Carlton.
 It’s more like a posh outdoor camp for adults and families.
 It’s for nature-lovers, adventure-seekers, and those of us who — while we still might enjoy the occasional mani/pedi– prefer the sultry sounds of crickets at night and egrets’ wings against the rush.

-If you have no kids, I recommend visiting LSSI October – April when children under 8 yo are not permitted on the island.
+If you have no kids, I recommend visiting LSSI from October – April, when children under eight years old are not permitted on the island.
 It becomes a romantic adult haven.
 May – September young families are welcome with open arms…so May is when we visited, just on the cusp of Summer.

-I visited with hubby and our kids (3 yo and 7yo,) as well as my sister and her husband, with their 18 mo.
+I visited with my hubby and our kids (3-year-old and 7-year-old) and my sister and her husband, with their 18-month-old.
 As you can imagine, the older your kids are, the easier it will be to manage an adventure on a remote, private and secluded island.
-However, if you’re open to going with your young kids like we were, we hope these tricks, tips and tidbits will help and give you the push you need to visit this AMAZING island.
+However, if you’re open to going with your young kids like we were, we hope these tricks, tips, and tidbits will help and give you the push you need to visit this AMAZING island.

-The first, most affordable option is to stay in a room within the Hunting Lodge.
+Built in 1917, the Hunting Lodge is the most affordable option.
 The Hunting Lodge is the main public building, where everyone meets for meals, appetizers, to play games, or just to hang out.
 There are only two of these rooms so they sell out quickly, but with young kids who need to go to sleep early, this might not be the best option.

 If you are a family of four, you would reserve two rooms, and share the common space with those reserving the other two rooms.
 Have no fear, though.
 You are rarely inside, and even when you are, the common areas (living room, screened patio, front porch) are large enough to give everyone their own space.
 And with no TV, no one is fighting over the channels, either!

-The Helen House is one of three cottage options available on Little St Simons Island.
-It is a breathtaking 1928 historic tabby with three bedrooms and three bathrooms, ideal for families.
+The Helen House was built in 1928, and the Mediterranean revival-style Helen House has an exterior of tabby.
+The picturesque cottage features three bedrooms and three bathrooms, ideal for families.
 It is furnished with grand antiques, a large fireplace, make-shift kitchen, screen porch and private patio.
 This is where we stayed, and I highly recommend it, though it is the pricier option.